 Carissa has now been interpreting professionally for six years, and is still looking for new experiences interpreting meetings, performances, events, for families and at doctors' appointments.
 She currently works in post-secondary education, as a substitute educational interpreter in a local school districts, and does various freelance work as she studies.

 What is she studying?
-Well, having finished her MS in Deaf Education with a 3.9 GPA, she is currently pursuing a MA in American History, and prepping for the BEI.
+Well, having finished her MS in Deaf Education with a 3.9 GPA and earned her BEI Basic certification, she is currently pursuing a MA in American History, and prepping for the BEI Advanced certification.

 PDX Loves Signing, LLC is liability insured through DHH Insurance (Philadeplphia)